motiur3214/wsd_user_management/README.md

 A simple User Management System with an admin and user dashboard

--Pull from the development branch
+-Pull from the main branch

 -Features:

   -User:

     -Login
     -Logout
+    -Update
+    -Remove

   -Admin

     -Login
+    -UserList
     -Logout
+    -Update
+    -Remove

   -Requirements